Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Experiments and Results All necessary source codes to reproduce the experiments in this section are available at https://github.com/koc-lab/imparting-interpretability

 It is necessary to show that the semantic structure of the original embedding has not been damaged or distorted as a result of aligning the dimensions with given concepts, and that there is no substantial sacrifice involved from the performance that can be obtained with the original GloVe.
 To check this, we evaluate performances of the proposed embeddings on word similarity \cite{faruqui14communityEval} and word analogy \cite{mikolov13word2vec_a} tests.
-We compare the results with the original embeddings and the three alternatives excluding Parsimax \cite{park17rotated} since orthogonal transformations will not affect the performance of the original embeddings on these tests.
+We also measure the performance on a downstream sentiment classification task.
+We compare the results with the original embeddings and the four alternatives excluding Parsimax \cite{park17rotated} since orthogonal transformations will not affect the performance of the original embeddings on these tests.

 Word similarity test measures the correlation between word similarity scores obtained from human evaluation (i.e. true similarities) and from word embeddings (usually using cosine similarity).
 In other words, this test quantifies how well the embedding space reflects human judgements in terms of similarities between different words.
-The correlation scores for 13 different similarity test sets are reported in Table~\ref{table:similarity_scores}.
-We observe that, let alone a reduction in performance, the obtained scores indicate an almost uniform improvement in the correlation values for the proposed algorithm, outperforming all the alternatives in almost all test sets.
+The correlation scores for 13 different similarity test sets and their averages are reported in Table~\ref{table:similarity_scores}.
+We observe that, let alone a reduction in performance, the obtained scores indicate an almost uniform improvement in the correlation values for the proposed algorithm, outperforming all the alternatives except Word2Vec baseline on average.
+Although Word2Sense performed slightly better on some of the test sets, it should be noted that it is trained on a significantly larger corpus.
 Categories from Roget's thesaurus are groupings of words that are similar in some sense which the original embedding algorithm may fail to capture.
 These test results signify that the semantic information injected into the algorithm by the additional cost term is significant enough to result in a measurable improvement.
 It should also be noted that scores obtained by SPINE is unacceptably low on almost all tests indicating that it has achieved its interpretability performance at the cost of losing its semantic functions.